 If you are getting links to your content from other sites, this will benefit you and your blog site in so many ways.
 It will help your content rank high naturally through search engine results.
 Your goal should be to create links to an individual post by other bloggers linking to your post or Blog commenting to your homepage to gain traffic”

-A word about Comments
+A word about Comments for SEO link building

 - Having comments on your blog provides value in the sense that sometimes readers will scroll down your post looking for instant gratification to something they’re researching at the moment